Definition of SG & A Expenses

 - As a percentage of revenue from sales operations

-- The growth rate is applied over the amount of last period
+- The growth rate is applied over the amount of the last period

 - Fixed dollar value

-If SG & A expenses are consolidated and shown as one line item in the income statement of the company, the analyst can forecast these expenses by applying any method (out of three) of forecasting uniformly on all expenses under the head SG & A expenses.
+Suppose SG & A expenses are consolidated and shown as one line item in the company’s income statement.
+In that case, the analyst can forecast these expenses by applying any method (out of three) of forecasting uniformly on all expenses under the head SG & A.

 Advantages of SG & A Expenses

-- The costs associated with SG & A can be regularized easily or can be cut down without disturbing the production process in order to enhance the profitability of the company.
+- The costs associated with SG & A can be regularized easily or cut down without disturbing the production process to enhance the company’s profitability.

-- These costs are very important for the business to keep it going and help to compute the profitability of the company as operating income is calculated by deducting SG & A expenses from the Gross profit of the company.
+- These costs are very important for the business to keep going and help to compute the company’s profitability, as operating income is calculated by deducting SG & A expenses from the company’s Gross profit.

-- During the process of Merger or acquisitions, this is the first place where manager look at.
-Here the manager easily reduce the SG & A expenses by removing the number of employees in repeated positions and increases the earnings of the company.
+- This is the first place managers look at it during mergers or acquisitions.
+Here the manager easily reduces the SG & A by removing the number of employees in repeated positions and increasing the company’s earnings.

 Disadvantages of SG & A Expenses

-- The deduction of SG & A expenses from the Gross profit of the company will results in earnings before interest and taxes or operating profit of the company.
-If a company incurred more SG & A expenses in a period, it will reduce the profit of the company for that period.
+- The deduction of SG & A expenses from the company’s Gross profit will result in earnings before interest and taxes or the company’s operating profit.
+If a company incurs more SG & A in a period, it will reduce the profit of the company for that period.

-- Excessive SG & A expenses results in less profit available with the company which is required to distribute among the shareholders of the company as a dividend.
-In other words, it lowers down the return of the shareholders.
+- Excessive SG & A expenses results in less profit available to the company, which is required to distribute among the company’s shareholders as a dividend.
+In other words, it lowers the return of the shareholders.

 Conclusion

-Thus, SG & A expenses (Selling, General and Administrative) are used to calculate the operating income of the company as if SG & A expenses are subtracted from the gross profit of the company it results in EBIT of the company.
-More SG & A expenses means less profit to the company and it may lower down the return of the shareholders but these expenses are necessary for the business to keep it running, So, the management should kept the structure of the company in mind and spent the balance amount of SG & A expenses.
+Thus, it is used to calculate the company’s operating income.
+If SG & A are subtracted from the company’s gross profit, it results in its EBIT.
+More SG & A expenses mean less profit to the company and may lower the shareholders’ return.
+Still, these expenses are necessary for the business to keep running, So the management should keep the company’s structure in mind and spend the balance amount of SG & A expenses.

 Recommended Articles

 This is a guide to SG & A Expenses.
-Here we also discuss the definition and type of SG & A expenses along with advantages and disadvantages.
+Here we also discuss the definition, SG & A expense type, and advantages and disadvantages.
 You may also have a look at the following articles to learn more –